 - Hair loss started after a major health event or medication change

-Hard water won’t explain significant hair loss on its own.
-Don’t use a shower filter as a substitute for a proper diagnosis.
+Hard water will not explain significant hair loss on its own.
+Do not use a shower filter instead of getting a proper diagnosis.

 Does a Shower Filter Help With Hair Shedding?

 A shower filter for hard water removes chlorine from your shower water.
 Chlorine is a major cause of scalp dryness and irritation.
 Less chlorine means a healthier scalp.
-That may reduce shedding from dryness and irritation.
+That may reduce shedding linked to dryness and irritation.

 The POWERBOX™ filter uses KDF-55 and calcium sulfite to remove chlorine.
-It doesn’t fully remove calcium and magnesium.
-But removing chlorine helps your scalp.
+It does not fully remove calcium and magnesium.
+But removing chlorine can still help your scalp.

 Cartridges last 2 to 6 months.
 For cartridge replacement timing, see our guide on how long a shower filter lasts.